aminland/eslint-plugin-coffee/README.md

-# eslint-plugin-coffee
+# @fellow/eslint-plugin-coffee

-Transpiles .coffee and .cjsx files before with coffeescript, then runs eslint checks on them.
+Transpiles coffee files first with coffeescript, then runs eslint checks on them.
+Line / Column reporting is processed through sourcemap data, so they will be accurate for your coffee files.

-The plugin ignores some rules that are impossible to satisfy from coffeescript (see [this file](lib/index.js#L22))
+The plugin ignores some rules that are impossible to satisfy from coffeescript (see [this file](src/processors.coffee#L8))

+It additionally runs rules from [coffeelint2](https://www.npmjs.com/package/@fellow/coffeelint2) by creating a fake rule in eslint which wraps and maps the coffeelint2 rules.

 ## Installation